DamonMohammadbagher/eBook-BypassingAVsByCSharp/README.md

 STEP 2 : after "AV Signature Database Updated" your Internet Connection should be "Disconnect" .

 STEP 3 : Now you can Copy and Paste your C# code to your Virtual Machine for test .

+(some AVs will Dump/Upload your Codes/Exe to Their Servers for Analysis)